 It's so important to get your wedding day underwear right.
 The right fit, the right style, the right colour.
 Your underwear has a huge role to play in how you look and feel in your frock on the day itself.
 We've provided you with a handy guide to the ten most popular styles of wedding dress designs and the recommended bridal lingerie that is compatible with the gown in question.

 Strapless: A classic balcony shape strapless bra is most suitable for this particular style.
 Once you have your underwear and dress on, move around in all manner of positions to check the fit is comfortable and correct and that the bra isn't visible over the top or sides of the dress.

-2. Illusion: Although this style technically covers the shoulders, current fashions for a sheer layer at the top of the dress mean that any bra straps will still be visible.
-Avoid wearing clear straps as they can still be seen; instead opt for a well-fitting strapless style.
+Illusion: Although this style technically covers the shoulders, current fashions for a sheer layer at the top of the dress mean that any bra straps will still be visible.
+Avoid wearing clear straps as they can still be seen; instead, opt for a well-fitting strapless style.

-8. One Shoulder: The same advice applies to the one shoulder style frock as mentioned above for the halter neck dress.
-Just remember that if the fabric of your dress is fine, choose a smoother style with less seams.
+One Shoulder: The same advice applies to the one-shoulder style frock as mentioned above for the halter neck dress.
+Just remember that if the fabric of your dress is fine, choose a smoother style with fewer seams.

 Rigby & Peller